buildpacks/spec/buildpack.md

 The lifecycle MAY execute each `/bin/detect` within a group in parallel.

 The lifecycle MUST run `/bin/detect` for all extensions and buildpacks in a group in a container using a common build environment.
 If any buildpack in a group fails to declare a target in `buildpack.toml` matching the build-time and runtime base images, the lifecycle MUST fail detection for the group.
+For matching criteria, see [buildpack.toml](#buildpacktoml-toml).

 #### Order Resolution